srlinuxamericas/ac2-clab/20-vm/README.md

 ## Deploying the VM-based nodes lab

 With the sonic image built, we can proceed with the lab deployment.
-We will deploy a lab with SONiC and SR Linux.
+We will deploy a lab with SONiC and SR Linux to show that Containerlab can have a VM based docker node and a native docker node in the same lab.

 First, let's switch back to the lab directory: